 It’s important to note that email signatures, electronic signatures, and digital signatures are three very different things.

 Email signatures are a digital way of presenting contact details at the end of an email message.
-In the business world, they will also include an email disclaimer for compliance purposes.
-Then, other HTML elements can be incorporated such as banners, social media icons, etc. However, without specialist software, the process of managing email signatures can be very time-consuming.
+They will also include an email disclaimer for compliance purposes in the business world.
+Then, other HTML elements can be incorporated, such as banners, social media icons, etc. However, without specialist software, managing email signatures can be very time-consuming.

 Compared to email signatures, electronic signatures (e-signatures) are defined legislatively as a digital version of a handwritten signature.
 They are used to verify a document and capture a signature electronically.

-Finally, a digital signature is a cryptographic process or mathematical algorithm that authenticates a sequence of data.
+Finally, a digital signature is a cryptographic process or mathematical algorithm that authenticates a data sequence.
 It is not a signature in its own right.
 Instead, it protects a document from being tampered with, safely securing the data within.
-Think of it as a “padlock” on a document that can only be opened by the appropriate people.
+Think of it as a « padlock » on a document that can only be opened by the appropriate people.

-It's easy to get confused when discussing these three signature types, so hopefully this guide has given you insight into what each one does and how they differ from each other.
+It’s easy to get confused when discussing these three signature types, so hopefully this guide has given you insight into what each one does and how they differ.

 Prêt à commencer ?